 In templates 20.4 and 20.7, ‘Accumulated impairment’ and ‘Accumulated negative changes in fair value due to credit risk on non-performing exposures’ shall be reported as defined in paragraphs 69 to 71 of this Part.

 In template 20.4 for debt instruments, ‘gross carrying amount’ shall be reported as defined in paragraph 34 of Part 1 of this Annex.
 For derivatives and equity instruments, the amount to be reported shall be the carrying amount.
-In column ‘Of which: Non-performing’ debt instruments shall be reported as defined in paragraphs 213 to 232 of this Part.
-Debt forbearance comprises all ‘debt’ contracts for the purpose of template 19 to which forbearance measures, as defined in paragraphs 240 to 255 of this Part, are extended.
+In column ‘Of which: Non-performing’ debt instruments shall be reported as defined in paragraphs 213 to 239 or 260 of this Part.
+Debt forbearance comprises all ‘debt’ contracts for the purpose of template 19 to which forbearance measures, as defined in paragraphs 240 to 268 of this Part, are extended.

 In template 20.5, ‘Provisions for commitments and guarantees given’ shall include provisions measured under IAS 37, the credit losses of financial guarantees treated as insurance contracts under IFRS 4, and the provisions on loan commitments and financial guarantees under the impairment requirements of IFRS 9 and provisions for commitments and guarantees under national GAAP based on BAD in accordance with paragraph 11 of this Part.